SolaceSamples/solace-samples-cloudfoundry-java/_docs/ldap.md

 LDAP is directory-based application protocol, which Solace can use for user authentication and authorization.
 On the LDAP server, there will be a directory structure of users, which have an associated username and password, as well as a list of groups that each user belongs to.
-On the VMR, groups are configured to be mapped to certain levels of authorization, and users are authorized based on the groups they belong to.
+On the PubSub+ message broker, groups are configured to be mapped to certain levels of authorization, and users are authorized based on the groups they belong to.

 Assuming LDAP is enabled, when a user connects the username and password they provided are validated against those stored on the LDAP server.
 If the credentials are valid, the LDAP server is queried to get the list of groups that the user belongs to.
 The user is then authorized based on the groups they belong to, and given no authorization if no groups are configured.

 There are two types of access: